Atlantis 1/156 Convair Space Shuttlecraft

 Later I overpainted it with a mix of yellow and a light grey.
 The blue component of the light grey turned the mix into a an ugly yellow with a green tinge.
 I gave up at that point, after noting that the fuel tank was hardly visible when the model was placed on the shop display.

-The SpotModel printed decals went on reasonable well, with a bit of Future underneath.
+The SpotModel printed decals fought me considerably, even with a bit of Future underneath, which usually solves any problems.
 On a few of the decals, the decal film, extending 0.5 mm from the inks, folded double, and I couldn't undo that.
 After drying I cut it off with the sharpest knife I had.
 But that of course left a hard edge to the decal, not ideal.

 The last details to paint were the rocket nozzles.
 Due to their simplistic design, I chose a simplistic color: Humbrol 11 Silver.
 I used masks cut from the Arctic Decals circular masks (ARC72-FR-05 and FR-06), and brush-painted the nozzles.